rafalp/Misago/dev-docs/plugins/hooks/check-edit-thread-post-permission-hook.md

-# `check_edit_post_permission_hook`
+# `check_edit_thread_post_permission_hook`

-This hook wraps the standard function that Misago uses to check if the user has permission to edit a post.
+This hook wraps the standard function that Misago uses to check if the user has permission to edit a post in a thread.
 It raises Django's `PermissionDenied` with an error message if they can't.

 ## Location